 The intertwining rose and briar also shows up in "Barbara Allen", Child Ballad #84.
 Probably related to Tristan and Isolde, but the internet doesn't seem to know the details of how.

-The same happens in an old Spanish romance poem.
-A young count is killed for being in love with the local princess and she dies few hours later: when they're buried in a church, a rose and a briar grow from their tombs.
-When the evil Queen orders to have them cut down, a hawk and a dove are born from them and they fly away together.
+The same happens in the old Spanish romance poem Romance del Conde Nińo ("Romance of the Young Count"). note Link's in Spanish.
+A young countwith a talent for singingcourts aprincess despite her mother's Parental Marriage Veto; he is executed one night under the Queen's orders, and the princess falls victim to a Death by Despair at daybreak.
+When they're buried in a church, his tomb few feet away from hers, a rose and a briar grow from their gravestones.
+After the evil Queen orders to have them cut down (and the servant who does so can't stop crying Tender Tears), a hawk and a dove are born from the plants and they fly away together.

 Pyramis and Thisbe: (Classical Mythology, famously parodied by Shakespeare in A Midsummer Night's Dream) Ovid tells us that the fruit of the mulberry bush under which the star-crossed lovers died turned red with their blood, and their ashes rest in a single urn.